Kreller99/fall2020/docs/_sources/exam.rst.txt

 For your presentation you should pick a subtopic that is of interest to you, and then use your 10 minutes on this.
 You do not have to cover every thing within the topic.
 I (Claus) will then either ask you questions about this or other subtopics within this same topic and related topics.

 Some subtopics overlap each other, and can appear multiple places.
 It is not different topics, but they just relate to the main topic in different ways.

-**What to bring at your exam**

-* Computer in open condition
-* An open text editor
-* An open Python interpreter
-* An open instance of Jupyter Notebook